Angel Ladders & The Sacred Hoop

 STREAMS, SACRED HOOPS & ADDRESSING THE PEA

-I was reminded about bravery on a cold and blustery late summer day when a much anticipated storm stirred up the familiar smells of water moving through the desert.
+I was reminded of bravery on a cold and blustery late summer day when a much-anticipated storm stirred up the familiar smells of water moving through the desert.
 The winds from the storm front brought the quick scents of wet sage, pungent re-hydrated cowpats, and the old smell of filamentous algae as it floated by in the shallow, meandering stream.

 “Shoo!” and, “Hey you, git out of here!” floated upstream as he “parry-riposted” with his umbrella, herding the horse across the stream.

 “Well, look at that,” I said with a chuckle, my hands crossed in front of my chest in a benediction to warmth before finding sanctuary under my armpits.
 “That is a sight!
 Just a moment ago he was telling me how scared he was of horses and now he's herding one across the creek.
 That was a brave thing to do."